MPIDR/GWDG-HPC/part1.md

 Special care needs to be taken when transfering text files between operating systems as end of lines (EOL) are recorded differently in Windows (`\r\n`) and Linux (`\n`).
-You can use `Notepad++` to translate the files before updating them to the cluster: **Edit | EOL Conversion** .
+You can use `Notepad++` to translate the files before uploading them to the cluster (navigate to **Edit | EOL Conversion**).
 This has already been done for the files provided in this tutorial.

 #### 3.3.
 File storage in the cluster